Fructose-2,6-bisphosphate 2-phosphatase

+The enzyme characterised from rat liver hydrolyses fructose 2,6-bisphosphate to D-fructose 6-phosphate and orthophosphate.
+In Arabidopsis thaliana and rice, where it has a role in salt tolerance, the reaction catalysed is reversible, and in the direction from the monophosphate to the biphosphate is equivalent to phosphofructokinase 2, requiring adenosine triphosphate to provide the phosphate group.
+These reactions help regulate fatty acid biosynthesis in plants.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is β-D-fructose-2,6-bisphosphate 2-phosphohydrolase.
 Other names in common use include fructose-2,6-bisphosphatase, and D-fructose-2,6-bisphosphate 2-phosphohydrolase.
-This enzyme participates in fructose and mannose metabolism.